The best and worst of Gamescom 2018

 The headline feature is really around something called ray tracing.
 In short, ray tracing simulates how light behaves in the real world and allows for actual reflections.
 Previously, reflections could only reflect what was already on screen but now a shiny surface can reflect anything in the environment as you move around it.

-Ray tracing does various other things with light too, all of which comes together to produce much more realistic looking scenes.
-We saw some great demos from games like Battlefield 5, Metro Exodus and more which looked really impressive.
+Ray tracing does various other things with light too, all of which comes together to produce much more realistic-looking scenes.
+We saw some great demos from games like Battlefield 5, Metro Exodus and more that looked really impressive.
 You don't realise how much improvement there can be in graphics until you see that next step.

 Read: How the Nvidia GeForce RTX 2080 GPU will make your games look badass